GoreNetwork/draw.io-nautobot-work/README.md

 There is a demo here, sadly it's a little out of date: https://youtu.be/ZwiIgBtmoMU

+The goal is to making building a Nautobot plugin much easier.
+The idea is you bulid the database in draw.io, then use that file to build out the plugin.

+the project name should be the same as the file name, but without the drawio part.
+So for the file `test.drawio` file the project name would be `test`

 Run `python3 build_db_with_class.py`to build the info about the drawio file, it will prompt you for the name of the project (the name of the file minus the .drawio part)